ibm-cloud-docs/event-notifications/en-push-fcm.md

 * A Google account to log in to Firebase console to get your `project_id`, `private_key`, and `client_email`.
 * An {{site.data.keyword.cloud_notm}} account.
 If you do not have one, [create an {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/){: external}.

-The instructions used in this document uses FCM's HTTP v1 API.
-The HTTP v1 API has advantages such as secure access tokens, efficient customizations, and future proof as well as more extendable client platform versions.
-For more information on migrating from FCM legacy HTTP API to the HTTP v1 API, see [Migrating FCM legacy HTTP API to HTTP v1 API](#en-fcm-http-migration).
+The instructions in this topic use FCM's HTTP v1 API.
+The HTTP v1 API has advantages such as secure access tokens, efficient customizations, and more extendable client platform versions.
+For more information on migrating from the FCM legacy HTTP API to the HTTP v1 API, see [Migrating FCM legacy HTTP API to HTTP v1 API](#en-fcm-http-migration).
 {: important}

 ## Create an {{site.data.keyword.en_short}} service instance